 AGM = Average gross margin

-The final formula will look like this:
+Here’s what your final formula will look like:

 GML = gross margin per customer lifespan